bobmhong/hugo-theme-massively/exampleSite/content/post/design.en.md

 {{< figure src="/images/outside/IMG_0123.png" >}}

-## Designed for now and years ahead...
+### Forward Thinking Design

-You'll likely find that the cottage has an ample amount of living space for weekend trips and extended getaways.
-But what if you'd like more room to accomodate extended family or to make it your permanent home?
-The cottage was designed to easily add an optional master suite and bedroom wing.
-The architect/owner is available to collaboratively design the cottage or home of your dreams.
+You'll find that the cottage has a surprising amount of living space for weekend trips and extended family getaways.
+But what if you'd like to accomodate more guests or to make it your permanent home?
+The cottage and site plan was envisioned to easily add a master suite and bedroom wing.
+The architect/owner is available to collaboratively design an addition to fulfill your imagination.